 LEGAL SOURCES FOR ONLINE MUSIC AND MOVIES

 Legally download or stream music and movies without using illegal download tools or P2P filesharing applications that violate copyright law.
-Educause lists legal sources of online content.
-NOTE: Some of the sites listed offer U.S.-only service and do not have international streaming rights.
+Check out legal sources of online content or wheretowatch.com to locate music, books, movies and TV shows to watch online.
+The content listed on these sites are U.S.-only service and may not have international streaming rights.